DC-K2-Test-Org/JSSP-AzureTextAnalytics/README.md

 # JSSP-AzureTextAnalytics
  ## JSSP Broker for AzureTextAnalytics
  Sample K2 JSSP Broker connecting K2 to Azure Text Analytics service based on **Text Analytics API Version 3** (text/analytics/v3.0/sentiment).
-This is only a sample broker and is not supported by the product.
-Use at your own risk, Happy Coding.
+This is only a sample broker and is not supported by the product team.
+You can deploy as is to any K2 Nexus Platform or download the source to enhance or modify for you own use case.

+ ***Use this code at your own risk, Happy Coding.***

  ## Features
  This broker currently supports the followings: